aiacuone/7-headington-rd/README.md

 - How to lock front and back door
 - How to use the oven
 - How to use the dishwasher
+- List of all the supplied appliances and furniture